Salford City F.C.: Colours and club badge

-The club's colours are red, white and black, which were originally used in 1980.
-Prior to the change in ownership in 2014, the club played in tangerine and black, and had also previously worn tangerine and white.
-Many Salford supporters were unhappy with the change at the time, with the manager at the time, Phil Power, describing the issue as "delicate".
-The team also previously wore green in the 1970s, and had used various blue kits throughout the years; orange became their colour when dealing with financial difficulties and borrowed old kits from Blackpool.
-In October 2025, the club announced that they would be reverting to wearing orange from the end of the season.

-The club's logo also changed in 2014, replacing a rampant lion with one described as "bolder, more forward-facing".
-The current logo is said to replicate the shape of the hull of the ships in Salford's docks.
+The club's logo also changed during 2014 to 2026, replacing a rampant lion with one described as "bolder, more forward-facing", and the shape of the logo was said to replicate the hull of the ships in Salford's docks.
+Prior to the 2026–27 season, it was reverted back to a round badge with the traditional lion, inspired by the one used before the takeover, and features a rose, which is a homage to the Salford Lads Club made famous by the cover of The Smiths' 1986 album "The Queen is Dead".

 The club adopted two mottos from the coat of arms of the City of Salford; the original motto "Integrity & Industry" features on the club kit, while the current city motto "The Welfare of the People is the Highest Law", translated from the Latin "Salus Populi Suprema Lex", is featured on the stadium walls.

-Sponsorship and manufacturers
+Kit suppliers and shirt sponsors

 In 2013, Salford announced that the club's new main sponsors would be Manchester-based insurance brokers Champion Insurance.
 They were replaced in 2015 by LED Hut, and in 2017, the club signed a long-term deal with Soccer Saturday Super 6 to become the shirt sponsor.
 Upon the expiration of the deal, telecommunications company TalkTalk became Salford's lead sponsor until the end of the 2023–24 season.

 In 2015, the club announced their kits would be supplied by Umbro after signing a five-year contract.
 However, in 2019, Italian sportswear brand Kappa were confirmed to be the new manufacturer of Salford's kits on a three-year deal.
 After the conclusion of this arrangement, Castore became the manufacturer of Salford's kits from the 2022–23 season.

 Tables of kit suppliers and shirt sponsors appear below: